abohannon/ticket-mailer/README.md

 # Ticket Mailer
 > Custom Shopify app designed for SHOWstubs.com

-Ticket Mailer is a custom MERN app designed specifically for SHOWstubs.com to send VIP concert tickets to customers after they purchase their VIP ticket bundles.
+Ticket Mailer is a custom MERN stack app designed specifically for SHOWstubs.com to send VIP concert tickets to customers after purchasing their VIP ticket bundles.

-The app is built with React, Node, mongoDB, mongoose, express
+The primary stack for this app is React, Node, Express, and MongoDB.

 ## Installing / Getting started